forumulator/RGWFileBackend/DBSchema.md

 ## 3. Support for S3 Operations:

-a.)
-Creating a bucket: Insert into the bucket table, with default values.
-Name provided by user. b.)
-Removing a bucket: Along with all the objects in the Bucket.
+1. Creating a bucket: Insert into the bucket table, with default values.
+Name provided by user.
+2. Removing a bucket: Along with all the objects in the Bucket.
 Atomic transaction that:
-		i.)
-Removes all the objects from ObjectStore JOIN ObjectDirectory With given bucketId ii.)
-Removes all the Objects in the bucket from ObjectDirectory iii.)
-Removes the bucket from Bucket.
+	1. Removes all the objects from ObjectStore JOIN ObjectDirectory With given bucketId
+	2. Removes all the Objects in the bucket from ObjectDirectory
+	3. Removes the bucket from Bucket.

-c.)
-Listing Buckets: SELECT * from Bucket d.)
-Uploading an Object: Requires a Bucket Name, Object Content.
+3. Listing Buckets: SELECT * from Bucket
+4. Uploading an Object: Requires a Bucket Name, Object Content.
 Atomic transaction:
-		i.)
-Hash the objectID, Store the Data and ID in ObjectStore ii.)
-Store the metadata including BucketID in ObjectDirectory iii.)
-Increment the number of objects in a bucket by 1 e.)
-Removing an Object: Exactly the opposite of Uploading, does not require bucketId. f.)
-Listing Objects in a bucket: SELECT ObjectID FROM ObjectDirectory WHERE  BucketId = ID.
+	1. Hash the objectID, Store the Data and ID in ObjectStore
+	2. Store the metadata including BucketID in ObjectDirectory
+	3. Increment the number of objects in a bucket by 1
+5. Removing an Object: Exactly the opposite of Uploading, does not require bucketId.
+6. Listing Objects in a bucket: SELECT ObjectID FROM ObjectDirectory WHERE  BucketId = ID.

 ## 4. Chunked Uploads and Large Object Support: